 Each object file generated by the compilation tools includes a set of attributes that indicates the options that it was built with.
 The linker checks the attributes of each object file it processes.
 If it finds attributes that are incompatible with those of object files it has loaded previously, it generates this error.

-There are three common reasons for this error, each of which produces a different message:
+There are two common reasons for this error: